LaunchCodeEducation/linux/content/bash-scripting/_index.md

 ## Major Concepts & Key Terminology

-- bash script basics
+- Bash Scripting basics
-- bash variables
+- How to create and reference bash variables
+- Bash Conditional Statements:
+  - `if statements`
+  - `if / else statements`
+  - `if / elif / else statements`
+- Looping with Bash
+  - `for loops`
-- bash conditional statements (just if)
+    - `for loops with conditional statements`
+  - `while loops`
-- bash loops (just which)
+    - `while loops with conditional statements`

 ## Content Links